Run Away with Me

 "Run Away with Me" is a song by Canadian singer Carly Rae Jepsen.
-It was released as the second single from her third studio album Emotion on July 17, 2015, by Universal Music Group.
+It was released as the fourth single from her third studio album Emotion on July 17, 2015, by Universal Music Group.
 She wrote the track with Jonnali Parmenius, Oscar Holter, and its producers Mattman & Robin (credited as Mattias Larsson and Robin Fredriksson), and Shellback.
 "Run Away with Me" is a dance-pop and synth-pop tune with an upbeat production containing a distorted, reverbed saxophone riff.

-"Run Away with Me" was accompanied by a Do it yourself (DIY) music video filmed by Jepsen's then-partner David Kalani Larkins in Paris, Tokyo and New York City, which also premiered in July 2015.
+"Run Away with Me" was accompanied by a do it yourself (DIY) music video filmed by Jepsen's then-partner David Kalani Larkins in Paris, Tokyo and New York City, which also premiered in July 2015.
 The song charted within the top 30 in the Czech Republic, Scotland, and Slovakia.
 It was met with widespread critical acclaim, being considered one of the best songs of 2015 and of the 2010s.

 Music and production

 "Run Away with Me" runs for four minutes and eleven seconds.
 Carly Rae Jepsen wrote the song with duo Mattman & Robin, who is credited separately as Mattias Larsson and Robin Fredriksson, Shellback, Jonnali Parmenius, and Oscar Holter.
 Production was handled by Shellback and Mattman & Robin, who also programmed it.
 "Run Away with Me" is a dance-pop and synth-pop track featuring a distorted, reverbed saxophone riff.
 The upbeat production incorporates percussive synths, pedal tones, multi-tracked vocals and cavernous drums.
 Rachel Seo from Variety said the song has a "galloping beat and soaring chorus".